Patron Gaming Dispute Process

 Upon receiving your gaming dispute notification, the Casino will provide you with a copy of the Gaming Dispute Pamphlet explaining your rights under GCR009.

-Upon receipt of a Gaming Activity Dispute Form filed within the 15-day timeframe, the SMTGC will investigate your dispute and provide a written decision to you within 60-days.
-If no decision is issued within 60 days, the dispute is deemed denied.
+Upon receipt of a Gaming Activity Dispute Form filed within the 15-day timeframe, the SMTGC will investigate your dispute and provide a written decision to you within 60 days.

 Your Rights and Responsibilities